-With its unique geography and geology, Namibia offers the traveller a wide range of activities.
-This is reflected in an eclectic choice of hotels, lodges and camps.
+With its unique geography and geology, Namibia offers the traveler a wide range of activities, this is reflected in an eclectic choice of Namibia accommodation, hotels, lodges, and camps.
 The Uyaphi team has selected a portfolio of properties which represent the best quality of their type within their geographic areas.
-One point which is common to all these establishments is the overwhelming hospitality with which you will be met.
+One point which is common to all these establishments is the overwhelming hospitality with which you will be greeted.

 The genuine warmth and curiosity by the local people will enhance your holiday and guarantee your return.

-Typically, the best months for travel are during the winter months from May to November which is also the prime safari season; the summer time can be too hot for most (although pricing is cheaper during summer).
+Typically, the best months for travel in Namibia are during the winter months from May to November which is also the prime safari season; the summer time can be too hot for most (although pricing is cheaper during summer).

-Our specialist consultants will be able to guide you and arrange for you a bespoke itinerary incorporating many of the stunning lodges and camps we offer, from the Etosha National Park and Damaraland in the north, through the main towns of Windhoek and Swakopmund to Sossusvlei and the Fish River canyon in the south.
+Our specialist consultants will be able to guide you and arrange for you a bespoke itinerary incorporating many of the stunning Namibia lodges and accommodation we offer, from the Etosha National Park and Damaraland in the north, through the main towns of Windhoek and Swakopmund to Sossusvlei and the Fish River Canyon in the south.

 - Namib Desert LodgesTogether with its vast open areas, imposing dunes and salt pans, the Namib Naukluft Park is ranked the fourth most significant conservation region on earth.
 The famous Sossusvlei dunes at over three hundred meters are the highest on earth.
 You will find three primary sightseeing attractions in the area: Sossusvlei, Sesriem, and Naukluft.